Luming-L/ProjectNew/Results/Re/RegioneR.md

 	TCGA-85-A4CL-01A        LUSC    989     39
 # Analyze the association of two sets based on permutation tests
-The idea of the test is to randomly move PRDM9-bound peaks along the genome and count how many of them overlap with at least one somatic mutation.
+The idea of the test is to randomly move PRDM9-bound peaks along the genome and count how many of them overlap with at least one somatic mutation. moving the regions in A produces a drop in the z-scores and so, shows that the association is dependant on the exact position of the regions and is not a regional effect. genome mask randomization

-genome
-mask
-randomization